simon-bourne/rust-bandit-lang/Language.md

   - `!` for an inline image using a named link.
 For example `[!My image]`.
   - Code links, for example ``[`my_symbol`]`` or ``[`my_symbol`][`qualification.my_symbol`]``.
   - Styled text, for example italic could be `[*italic text]`.
 The first non alphanumeric characters define the style:
+    - TODO: These should be hard wired, and italic and bold should be `_` and `*` without brackets, as they're common.
     - `*` emphasis (italic)
     - `**`strong (bold)
     - `***` strong emphasis (bold italic)